 Upon completion of their project, grant recipients should send a few select photos as well as a 3-4 sentence synopsis of their project and experience (including their degree program) to firstname.lastname@example.org to be featured in our newsletter and website.

 Grant recipients will be required to submit a final report outlining their research project, findings and a reflection on the grant program experience.
 An outline for the final report requirements will be provided.

 Please fill out and submit the final grant evaluation survey to provide your feedback on your experience during the grant process.
 The survey will be provided.

 6. Research Presentation

 The final part of your involvement in the grant program involves a presentation on your project.
-The Institute for Global Health will host an annual student showcase where grant recipients will present on their research and experiences to fellow students, faculty and guests.
+The Institute on Inequalities in Global Health will host an annual student showcase where grant recipients will present on their research and experiences to fellow students, faculty and guests.